 One of the main drawbacks for using deamidated gliadin antibodies is that they can also be found in people without celiac disease, therefore this test usually lacks specificity when compared to measuring transglutaminase and endomysium levels.
-However, recent research has discovered that gliadin reactive antibodies from celiac patients have the ability to bind a limited number of specific epitopes that are present on the gliadin molecule.
 The use of deamidated gliadin peptides (DGP IgA and DGP IgG) provides a means of measuring specific and accurate levels.
 Deamidated gliadin proteins or peptides have the ability bind to the HLA molecules of antigen-presenting cells.
 Once they are placed in context with specific HLA molecules, these fragments are recognised by corresponding T-helper cells.
 This process leads to an extensive immune response resulting in the formation of antibodies against deamidated gliadin protein (DGP) and tissue transglutaminase (tTG).

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

-- Divisible Microplate: Consisting of 12 modules of 8 wells each, deamidated gliadin proteins are bound to microwells.
+- Divisible Microplate: Consisting of 12 modules of 8 wells each, anti-DGP bound to microwells.

 - Sample Buffer P (5x).

 - Enzyme Conjugate: Contains anti-human IgA antibodies, HRP labelled.

 - Instruction for Use.